Melania Trump’s Red Dress: Pictures From Florida Rally Have The Internet Buzzing

 — Tennessee (@TEN_GOP) February 18, 2017

 Aside from her sizzling red dress, Melania Trump herself came out hot at the Florida rally.
-After leading the thousands of Trump supporters in the Lord’s Prayer, the First Lady took some shots at Donald Trump’s critics.
+After leading the thousands of Trump supporters in the Lord’s Prayer, the first lady took some shots at Donald Trump’s critics.

 “A nation committed to a greater civility and unity between people from all sides of the political divide.
 I will always stay true to myself and be truthful to you, no matter what the opposition is saying about me,” Melania said (via AFP).